 - All lights should be marked with the UL Seal that certifies that the product has safety tested.

 Children should be supervised at all times throughout the year, but it’s important to keep in mind the special hazards that may be around during the holidays.
 Following these safety tips can help prevent injuries and allow you to enjoy making holiday memories with your children!

 For more information on holiday safety, please visit the Holiday & Seasonal Injury Prevention webpage.
 Make sure your child starts off the new year on a healthy note.
-Visit the Children’s Hospital of Pittsburgh of UPMC online to schedule a wellness appointment.
+Visit UPMC Children’s online to schedule a wellness appointment.